adi89/tweetNight/README.md

 -scenesters

 tweetNight users the twitter ruby gem, and especially the streaming api to deliver the most up to the minute tweets.

+the app does make use of private lists, which have been amassed with relevant followers for each category.